Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31E-display-ports-and-lcd.md

 1. Either the login screen or the `OPERATING_SYSTEM` installer appears on the internal LCD.

-### DSP001.003 Internal LCD in OS (Windows 10)
+### DSP001.003 Internal LCD in OS (Windows 11)

 **Test description**

-This test verifies initialization of the laptop's embedded LCD in the OS.
+This test aims to verify initialization of the laptop's embedded LCD in the OS.

 **Test configuration data**

 1. `FIRMWARE` = coreboot
-1. `OPERATING_SYSTEM` = Windows 10
+1. `OPERATING_SYSTEM` = Windows 11

 **Test setup**